clay-curry/clay-curry/README.md

 Aloha, colleagues and open source neighbors!

 My name is Clay, and I'm a polyglot programmer with lots of love for tooling, refactoring, bundlers, and framework observability.

-I view my ability to make things that lift up other builders to be the greatest privledge imaginable; and if I knew of a better future, then I would build that instead.
-That said, if you are looking to partner up on something, then please [*fill me in*](mailto:me@claycurry.com)!
+If you are looking to partner up on something, then please [*fill me in*](mailto:me@claycurry.com)!

 Clay